tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 * all included content still has social tags to facilitate sharing on social networks;

-* compatible with WP All Import plugin;
+* compatible with WP All Import plugin and WooCommerce import;

 * some nonstandard image URLs, such as Instagram and Google Drive's, will work as well;